RenardBleu/RenardBleu/README.md

 # Hello I'm Renard Bleu 🦊😀

 - 🥖 Hi, I'm French man ^^
-- 👀 I am interested in IT, design and drawn
+- 👀 I am a full stack developer
-- 🌱 I am currently learning react
+- 🌱 I am currently learning angular, Unity and flutter
 - 💞️ I want to collaborate on the manufacture of a web site

 ### 📫 How to reach me: